Skip to Content

 Security

-1. Use .strict mode in production
+1. Use .strict mode in production.

-3. Monitor pin validation failures
+3. Monitor pin validation failures via logging or analytics.

-5. Use HTTPS for all pinned domains
+5. Use HTTPS for all pinned domains.

 Performance